Layout Rules in Zoho CRM offer an interface for you to seamlessly manage dependency between fields in a layout.

 Click New Layout Rule.

-In the New Layout Rule popup, enter the following details:
+New Layout Rule popup, enter the following details:

 Enter a name for the rule.